jundalisay/superb/content/en/research/jagor/ph/chapter-02.md

 But even then, I was not allowed to take the smallest article of luggage on shore with me.
 During the south-west monsoon and the stormy season that accompanies the change of monsoons, the roadstead is unsafe.

 Vessels are then obliged to shelter in the port of Cavite, 7 miles away.
-But during the north-east monsoons they can safely anchor half a league from the coast.
+- But during the north-east monsoons they can safely anchor half a league from the coast.

 All ships under 300 tons burden pass the breakwater and enter the Pasig. <!-- , where, as far as the bridge, they lie in serried rows, extending from the shore to the middle of the stream, and bear witness by their numbers, as well as by the bustle and stir going on amongst them, to the activity of the home trade. --> The few ships in the roadstead, particularly of those of foreign countries, was the more remarkable, as Manila was the only port in the Philippines that had any commerce with foreign countries.

 Since 1855, foreign trade could be done at 4 ports.
-But at during my arrival in March 1859, none of them had accepted a foreign ship.
-It was a few weeks after my visit that the first English ship sailed into Iloilo to take in a cargo of sugar for Australia.
+- But at during my arrival in March 1859, none of them had accepted a foreign ship.
+- It was a few weeks after my visit that the first English ship sailed into Iloilo to take in a cargo of sugar for Australia.

+In 1868, 112 foreign vessels entered the port of Manila:
+- The foreign shipes totaled 74,054 tons.
+Nearly all entered empty, but <!-- came in ballast, --> left with cargoes
+- The Spanish ships totaled 26,762 tons.
+These came and left with cargo. <!--  in freight.
+(English Consul's Report, 1869.) -->

 The opening of Iloilo was so advantageous, as explained in Chapter . <!--  that I intended to have given a few interesting details of its trade in a separate chapter, chiefly gathered from the verbal and written remarks of the English Vice-Consul, the late Mr. N. Loney, and from other consular reports. -->

-† In 1868 112 foreign vessels, to the aggregate of 74,054 tons, and Spanish ships to the aggregate of 26,762 tons, entered the port of Manila.
-Nearly all the first came in ballast, but left with cargoes.
-The latter both came and left in freight.
-(English Consul's Report, 1869.)

-## FORMER CUSTOMS DUTIES

 This is because of:
 - the feeble development of agriculture, despite the unexampled soil fertility
 - chiefly the antiquated and artificially limited conditions of trade.

+## FORMER CUSTOMS DUTIES

 The customs duties were not very high at:
 - 7% on merchandise carried by Spanish ships